govau/service-manual/content/user-research/interviewing-users/planning.md

 Think about about if you need to record the session and make sure the consent forms cover this.

 ### [2]Prepare for observers
-Invite observers and arrange a note taker for each session.
+Invite [observers and arrange a note taker](/user-research/interviewing-users/#taking-notes-and-observing) for each session.

 Observers are important for certain kinds of research, like lab-based usability testing.
 Sometimes you should not invite observers (beyond the note taker) in the room.
-Think about how their presence may affect the users.
+Think about how their presence may affect the participants.